segmentio/segment-docs/src/connections/destinations/catalog/castle/index.md

 title: Castle Destination
 id: 56a8f566e954a874ca44d3b0
 ---
-[Castle](https://castle.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) monitors every step of the customer journey to help visualize and proactively block fraud that would otherwise fly under the radar.
+[Castle](https://castle.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} monitors every step of the customer journey to help visualize and proactively block fraud that would otherwise fly under the radar.
 Types of fraud or abuse that can be managed include bots, fake accounts, multi-accounting, and account sharing.

 This destination is maintained by Castle.

 ## Getting Started

-1. From the Segment web app, click **Catalog**.
+1. Navigate to **Connections > Catalog** in the Segment web app.
-2. Search for "Castle" in the Catalog, select it, and choose which of your sources to connect the destination to.
+2. Search for *Castle* in the **Destinations** tab of the catalog, and select it, and click **Configure Castle**.
+3. Choose the sources you want to connect the destination to.
-3. Enter the "Publishable Key" into your Segment Settings UI which you can find in your property in the [Castle dashboard](https://dashboard.castle.io).
+3. Enter the "Publishable Key" the Publishable Key field.
+Find the Publishable Key on the Castle dashboard.
-4. Calls will now be visible in Castle dashboards in real-time.
+Calls are now visible in Castle dashboards in real-time.

 **NOTE**: Castle will only ingest Segment _client-side_ events at this point.
 Server-side events will be dropped and not processed.

 **NOTE**: Castle only supports web integrations via Segment, but we are working on mobile support so please stay tuned.

-***